 This can be done either from Lanildut or from Porspoder.

 * From Lanildut, on the D27 towards Porspoder, pass the little port of Melon and turn right, rue Hent ar Feunteun, opposite the Guénnéguès transport company.
 Then follow the signs for the "station d'épuration" of water treatment.
-Behind the second sign, at a field entrance on the right, you can see the two menhirs.
+Turn right into the dead-end street leading to this sewage treatment plant.
+Park 30 m on the right, near the access cut into the slope.

 * In the village of Porspoder, on the D27 towards Lanildut, turn left on rue du Spernoc at the sign "Menhirs de Kergadiou - St Denec", then follow the signs indicating "Station d'épuration" of water treatment.
-Behind the third sign, at a field entrance on the right you can see the two menhirs.
+Turn right into the dead-end street leading to this sewage treatment plant.

 The North-East menhir :

-The menhir n°1, the westernmost and closest to the road, measures 4.12 m high by 1.48 m wide and nearly 1 m thick at the base.
+The menhir on the right is 4.12 m high and 1.48 m wide, with a thickness of nearly 1 m at the base.
 The stone, cut in porphyroid granite from the Aber Ildut, has been carefully bush-hammered all over its southern side.
 It's broken at the top.

 Drawing by Jean-Yves André ©